isgasho/go-web-app/README.md

 ### `gwa dev --port <port>`

 Launches a development server with specified port.

-Default port is 8080.
+Default port is **8080**.

+After launching a server, you should go to `http://localhost:<port>`

 ### `gwa build`